hasura/ndc-rest-schema/README.md

 `parameters` include the list of URL and query parameters so the connector can replace values from request arguments.

-For procedures, the `data` argument is always treated as the request body.
-If there is a parameter which has the same name, the tool will rename it to `paramData`.
+For procedures, the `body` argument is always treated as the request body.
+If there is a parameter which has the same name, the tool will rename it to `paramBody`.

 Full example: